 There are local studies libraries in Bridlington Library and Goole Library that have books and local collections that might help you with the history of a house or property in those places.

-A special area in the archives and local studies research room has been set aside for visitors to look at digital archives, including film and sound recordings.
+A special area in our research room has been set aside for visitors to look at digital archives, including audio and video recordings.